-Associates at Honda Manufacturing of Indiana, LLC (HMIN) today celebrated the start of production of the all-new 2017 Honda CR-V – the first SUV built at the plant since it began production in 2008.
-With the move, HMIN now builds Honda’s two best-selling vehicles of 2016 – Civic and CR-V.
+Associates at Indiana Auto Plant (IAP) today celebrated the start of production of the all-new 2017 Honda CR-V – the first SUV built at the plant since it began production in 2008.
+With the move, IAP now builds Honda’s two best-selling vehicles of 2016 – Civic and CR-V.

 “We are leveraging the manufacturing flexibility of our experienced Indiana associates to meet the needs of our customers,” said Bob Nelson, president of Honda Manufacturing of Indiana.
 “With the CR-V and Civic, we are really proud to build two of America’s best-selling vehicles in Indiana.”